Kyle Tucker Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

-- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in baseball.

-- Lynn makes his first start of the season for the White Sox.
+- Giolito will start for the White Sox, his first of the season.

-- When he last appeared on Sunday, Oct.
-2, the 35-year-old righty started the game and went seven innings against the San Diego Padres.
+- In his last appearance on Wednesday, Oct.
+5, the 28-year-old right-hander started the game and went seven innings against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.